Top 10 Softball Brands

 Many athletes have brands they are faithful to when choosing equipment used during gameplay.
 This list compiles the ten brands most popular with softball players, whether it be on a professional or recreational level.

-Rawlings is known as “The Gold Glove Company."
-That name comes from the sponsorship that the company has with Major League Baseball in providing its Gold Glove Award every year.
+Rawlings is one of the most successful companies for sports equipment, outlasting other companies and distributing their gear across the country and the world.
+Rawlings is known as “The Gold Glove Company”, originating from its sponsorship with Major League Baseball in providing its annual Gold Glove Award.
 The company has been around as a sportswear brand since 1887.
-The company started manufacturing gloves in 1919, originally with baseball but that has transitioned into softball.
-Rawlings is one of the most successful companies that is founded specifically for sports equipment, outlasting other companies and distributing their gear across the country and the world.
-Though rawlings is known for gloves they also produce softballs and helmets, as well as other gear needed for softball other than clothing.
+The company started manufacturing gloves in 1919, originally focusing on baseball gloves but gradually transitioning into softball as well.
+Though Rawlings is known for gloves, they also produce softballs and helmets and other gear needed for softball other than clothing.
 Rawlings equipment is a heavily trusted brand.
 Rawlings provides all of the helmets for the National Professional Fastpitch Softball League and is the official softball for the NCAA.
 In that sense, Rawlings has a hand in all of softball, both at the professional and collegiate level.